songdogg/SharpWaveRipples/README.md

 # SharpWaveRipples
-Source code for custom MATLAB scripts used in the undergraduate dissertation project **"The Properties and Behavioural Correlates of Human Hippocampal Sharp-Wave Ripples During an Associative Memory Task"**.

-# SharpWaveRipples
 Source code for custom MATLAB scripts used in the the undergraduate dissertation project **"The Properties and Behavioural Correlates of Human Hippocampal Sharp-Wave Ripples During an Associative Memory Task"**.

 In addition to the following custom MATLAB scripts, the NPMK and shadedErrorBar toolboxes, and a custom script for Morlet wavelet convolution were also used.